johnwalley/coxswain-simulator-2012/README.md

 * RequireJS
 * node.js
 * socket.io

-* Closure
+Initially based on <a href="http://exdream.com/XnaRacingGame/">XNA Racing Game</a> a complete XNA Game Studio Express game.

-Initially ased on <a href="http://exdream.com/XnaRacingGame/">XNA Racing Game</a> a complete XNA Game Studio Express game.
+Multiplayer inspired by <a href="http://headtoheadracing.appspot.com/">Head to Head Racing</a>.

 ## References